Soon the city of Peoria shall have a fitting tribute to these forgotten citizens of Peoria, Illinois:

 Almost seventy years ago, the old Moffatt Cemetery near the corner of Griswold and SW Adams St. was demolished so that it could be commercially developed.
 More than 2,600 of our fellow Peoria-area citizens remain there, under that development.

-That includes Nance Legins-Costley, formerly of Pekin, who fought a series of court cases to win freedom from slavery in Illinois.
-Abraham Lincoln would eventually help her finally prevail before the Illinois Supreme Court.
+That includes Nance Legins-Costley, who spent most of her life in Pekin.
+From a young age, Legins-Costley fought an extraordinary series of court cases to win freedom from slavery in Illinois.
+Abraham Lincoln would eventually help her finally prevail before the Illinois Supreme Court in 1841, a full twenty years before the Civil War.

-Union soldiers and other veterans remain on the site with nothing permanent to mark their service to our country and to the cause of freedom, including Nathan Ashby – a friend of Legins-Costley’s son – who was among the Union soldiers in Texas for the original events that are commemorated each Juneteenth.
+Union soldiers and other veterans remain on the site, as well, including Nathan Ashby – a friend of Legins-Costley’s son William – who was among the Union soldiers in Texas for the original events that are commemorated each Juneteenth.

 Also, while some Peorians‘ remains were moved to Springdale Cemetery before the bulldozers came, those likely of lesser means were left with no stones to remember their lives in our region.